Reform call as madrassa teacher guilty of child cruelty

 "There is no Ofsted, no inspection regime, they're reliant entirely on a particular committee enforcing standards, ensuring discipline is correctly maintained.

-"And if they are not up to the job, there's nothing to prevent children being harmed pretty much on a daily basis."'Be patient'
+"And if they are not up to the job, there's nothing to prevent children being harmed pretty much on a daily basis."

 One school leading the way in the reform is Jamia Ghosia Academy in Blackburn.